MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-05-installing-packages.md

 ## View environments

 1. Select the **View** > **Other Windows** > **Python Environments** menu command.
 The **Python Environments** window opens as a peer to **Solution Explorer** and shows the different environments available to you.
-The list shows both environments that you installed using the Visual Studio installer and those you installed separately.
+The list shows both environments that you installed using the Visual Studio installer and environments you installed separately.
 That includes global, virtual, and conda environments.
 The environment in bold is the default environment that's used for new projects.
-For additional information about working with environments, see [How to create and manage Python environments in Visual Studio environments](managing-python-environments-in-visual-studio.md).
+For more information about working with environments, see [How to create and manage Python environments in Visual Studio environments](managing-python-environments-in-visual-studio.md).

    ![Python Environments window](media/environments/environments-default-view-2019.png)